Helen Belyea: Personal life

 Belyea was born in Saint John, New Brunswick, to a family with French Huguenot origins.
 Her parents were William Belyea and Elizabeth McDonald.

 Belyea was also active in mountaineering, skiing, walking, and horseback riding.
 She often rode horseback in the mountains of Alberta, British Columbia and the Great Slave Lake area.
 She was a member of the Calgary Continuing Arts Association, the Women's League of the Calgary Philharmonic and associate director of the Calgary Zoological Society.

 Belyea promoted feminism in her field as a result of her presence within the geological world.
 Societal norms of the 19th century confined women to the role of housewives, however Belyea's notable contributions and efforts enabled her to work in the field alongside men as equals.
 She became the first woman to work in the field studies, proving that women were capable of working in the same field as men.
-It is important to note that as women got accepted into jobs in the field of geology, they faced significant challenges in securing respectable positions.
+As women got accepted into jobs in the field of geology, they faced significant challenges in securing respectable positions.
 Notably, these women were expected to remain unmarried, marriage often resulted in the loss of their jobs.
 It is likely that as a result of this, Belyea never married.
 Helen Belyea established herself as an authority figure within her field of study, specifically her research and analysis of the Devonian geologic system in Western Canada.

 Belyea formally retired in 1975 after 35 years of contribution to the Geological Survey of Canada.
 However, her study of geology didn't end with her retirement as she continued working with the Institute of Sedimentary and Petroleum Geology.

 On May 20, 1986, Helen Belyea died at the age of 73 in Calgary, Alberta.

 Education

 Belyea received both her Bachelor's and Master's degrees in geology from Dalhousie University in Nova Scotia, she was the only woman in her class and was also President of the Dawson Geology Club.
 She went on to earn a Ph.D. from Northwestern University in Evanston, Illinois, her doctoral thesis was titled "The Geology of Musquach Area, New Brunswick."
 After receiving her doctorate in geology, Belyea worked as a teacher in private high schools, both in Victoria and Toronto.
 During the Second World War, Belyea contributed to the war efforts in Ottawa, joining and eventually becoming a lieutenant in the Women's Royal Canadian Naval Service in the Naval Service HQ.
 Belyea finished her career within the Naval Service in May 1945, after being released from service.

 Following her scientific career within geology Belyea received two honorary doctorates, an Honorary Doctor of Science from the University of Windsor in 1976 and an Honorary Doctor of Laws from the Dalhousie University in 1977.

-During her education, Belyea also acted as a thesis supervisor for fellow female geologist Dr. Frances Wagner’s master’s thesis between 1948 and 1950.
+During her education, Belyea also acted as a thesis supervisor for fellow female geologist Dr. Frances Wagner's master's thesis between 1948 and 1950.